cgwire/kitsu/docs/production_advanced/README.md

 ![Asset detail casting](../img/getting-started/asset_detail_page_concept.png)

-the **Schedule** if you have previously filled the task type page data.
+The **Schedule** if you have previously filled the task type page data.
 If the data are already first filled, then you will be able to modify them directly here.

 ![Asset detail casting](../img/getting-started/asset_detail_page_schedule.png)

-the **Preview Files** uploaded at various task type,
+the **Preview Files** uploaded at various task types,

 ![Asset detail casting](../img/getting-started/asset_detail_page_file.png)

-and the **Timelog** if people have filled their timesheet on the tasks of this asset.
+And the **Timelog** if people have filled out their timesheet on the tasks of this asset.

 ![Asset detail casting](../img/getting-started/asset_detail_page_timelog.png)